-If you so inclined, you can fly to the islands.
-“Channel Islands Aviation” will take on ½ day, full day or overnight trips to Santa Rosa Island.
+If you are so inclined, you can fly to the islands.
+“Channel Islands Aviation” will take on ½ day, full day, or overnight trips to Santa Rosa Island.
 This flight will cost you a minimum of $1200.

 If you have your own boat, you can go exploring on your own.
 The national park site has special instructions for boaters.
 Read carefully before you go.

 Santa Cruz Island

 Santa Cruz is the largest island in the archipelago off the coast of California.
 It is about 22 miles long with a coastline that has steep cliffs, gigantic sea caves, coves, and sandy beaches.
 It is a haven for nature lovers with a lot of hiking trails, camping, kayaking, and snorkeling.

 This island is home to animal species that can’t be found anywhere else in the world like Santa Cruz Island Horse, the Island Scrub-Jay, and the Santa Cruz Island Fox.
 The fox is very cute and prevalent everywhere you go on the island.

 Interesting Facts: The weather at the islands is usually very mild with temperatures hovering in the 60 and 70, but they do get cold and hot spills, so check the weather ahead of your visit

 There are 2 ways to get to the island by sea.
 Island Packers boats can moor at Scorpion Anchorage or at Prisoners Harbor.
 Each has a different character and chances for adventure.

 Tip: After you disembark from the boat and after a short walk look for large metal lockers.
 It is important to leave any food and drinks in those lockers to prevent tampering by wildlife.
 Also it is convenient to keep your heavy stuff so won’t have to lug it around during your activities.

 At Scorpion Anchorage, you can see the remnants of the ranching era, stay at Scorpion Ranch Campground, check out the exhibits at the visitors center or go on hikes to Potato Harbor or Cavern Point Loop or just relax at the beach.